24x7fpga/24x7fpga-website/content/uvm_directory/2024_09_22_09_38_07_uvm_base_class_library.md

 -   **uvm_object**: All UVM classes (components or transactions) inherit from uvm_object.
 It provides basic functionality like copying, printing, comparing, and packing/unpacking objects.
 Some of the important generic methods are: create(), copy(), compare(), print(), record(), pack(), unpack().

 -   **uvm_component**: The uvm_component is the root class for all the component classes.
-It is a quasi-static object menaing that exist throughout the simulation.
-Components are addresible via a hierarchical path name.
+It is a quasi-static object meaning that exist throughout the simulation.
+Components are addressable via a hierarchical path name.
 Components can have phases (such as build, connect, run) and are typically instantiated as static objects.

 -   **uvm_transaction**: The uvm-transaction is extended from uvm_object, is the root class for all the UVM transaction and transient in nature meaning.
 It includes timing and event recording, which is essential for transaction-level modeling.